-Use Exempt Allowable Allowable with Mitigation Recreational and accessory structures in Zone Two: Sheds and gazebos in Zone Two, provided they are not prohibited under local water supply ordinance: o Total footprint less than or equal to 150 square feet per lot. Х Total footprint greater than 150 square feet per lot. Х Wooden slatted decks and associated steps, provided the use meets the requirements of Sections 7.(D) and 7.(E) of this Ordinance: Deck at least eight feet in height and no vegetation removed from Х Zone One.
-Deck less than eight feet in height or vegetation removed from Х Zone One.
-Removal of previous fill or debris provided that diffuse flow is maintained Х and vegetation is restored Road impacts other than crossings of streams and other surface waters Х subject to this Ordinance ' Road crossings of streams and other surface waters subject to this Ordinance: Road crossings that impact equal to or less than 40 linear feet of Х riparian buffer Road crossings that impact greater than 40 linear feet but equal to or Х less than 150 linear feet or one-third of an acre of riparian buffer Road crossings that impact greater than 150 linear feet or one-third of Х an acre of riparian buffer Road relocation: Relocation of existing private access roads associated with public road projects where necessary for public safety: • Less than or equal to 2,500 square feet of buffer impact Х Greater than 2,500 square feet of buffer impact Х Stormwater BMPs: Wet detention, bioretention, and constructed wetlands in Zone Two if Х diffuse flow of discharge is provided into Zone One Wet detention, bioretention, and constructed wetlands in Zone One Х Scientific studies and stream gauging Х Streambank or shoreline stabilization Х Temporary roads, provided that the disturbed area is restored to pre- construction topographic and hydrologic conditions immediately after construction is complete and replanted immediately with comparable vegetation, except that tree planting may occur during the dormant season.
-A one-time application of fertilizer may be used to establish vegetation: At the end of five years the restored buffer shall comply with the restoration criteria in Section 10.578(C)(7) of this Ordinance: • Less than or equal to 2,500 square feet of buffer disturbance Х Greater than 2,500 square feet of buffer disturbance х Steater than 2,000 square rect of buffer distarbance ı ^ ı l
+Use Exempt Allowable Allowable with Mitigation Recreational and accessory structures in Zone Two: Sheds and gazebos in Zone Two, provided they are not prohibited under local water supply ordinance: Total footprint less than or equal to 150 square feet per lot. Х Total footprint greater than 150 square feet per lot. Х Wooden slatted decks and associated steps, provided the use meets the approximate of Continue 7 (D) and 7 (D) of this Continue 2.2. the requirements of Sections 7(D) and 7(E) of this Ordinance: Deck at least eight feet in height and no vegetation removed from Zone One.
+X Deck less than eight feet in height or vegetation removed from Zone One. Х Removal of previous fill or debris provided that diffuse flow is maintained Х and vegetation is restored Road impacts other than crossings of streams and other surface waters subject to this Ordinance Х Road crossings of streams and other surface waters subject to this Ordinance: Road crossings that impact equal to or less than 40 linear feet of riparian buffer Х Road crossings that impact greater than 40 linear feet but equal to or less than 150 linear feet or one-third of an acre of riparian buffer Х Road crossings that impact greater than 150 linear feet or one-third of an acre of riparian buffer Х Road relocation: Relocation of existing private access roads associated with public road projects where necessary for public safety: Less than or equal to 2,500 square feet of buffer impact X Greater than 2,500 square feet of buffer impact Х Stormwater BMPs: Wet detention, bioretention, and constructed wetlands in Zone Two if diffuse flow of discharge is provided into Zone One Х Wet detention, bioretention, and constructed wetlands in Zone One Х Scientific studies and stream gauging Х Streambank or shoreline stabilization Х 1 Temporary roads, provided that the disturbed area is restored to pre- construction topographic and hydrologic conditions immediately after construction is complete and replanted immediately with comparable vegetation, except that tree planting may occur during the dormant season.
+A one-time application of fertilizer may be used to establish vegetation: At the end of five years the restored buffer shall comply with the restoration criteria in Section 10.578(C)(7) of this Ordinance: • Less than or equal to 2,500 square feet of buffer disturbance Х Greater than 2,500 square feet of buffer disturbance X